deeps00007/sync_offline_requests/README.md

 ---

-## � Advanced Usage
+## 🔧 Advanced Usage

 ### Manual Sync

-You can Force a sync operation manually, for example, on a "Pull to Refresh" action.
+You can force a sync operation manually, for example, on a "Pull to Refresh" action.

 ```dart
 await OfflineSync.syncNow();